Customised Tours – a few options for you to consider

 Andalucia.
 Visit Granada and see the most romantic palace in Europe, the exquisite

 Mezquita in Cordoba, the Alcazar and the Giralda tower in Seville, outstanding

 Renaissance architecture in Baeza and Ubeda and the remarkable white towns

-perched on the hill.
+perched on the hills.